CIEMAT-Neutrino/SOLAR/README.md

 ## Introduction

-This module is designed to analyze the output of the [SOLAR](https://github.com/DUNE/duneana/blob/develop/duneana/SolarNuAna/SolarNuAna_module.cc) module.
+This module is designed to analyze the output of the [SolarNuAna_module](https://github.com/DUNE/duneana/blob/develop/duneana/SolarNuAna/SolarNuAna_module.cc).
 It is designed to be used in conjunction with the [DUNE](https://github.com/DUNE) software framework.

 Read more about the module [here](https://dune-solar.readthedocs.io/en/latest/).